 Website & Membership Coordinator

-Corporal Blair has been involved with the IHIA since 2012 and was elected to the board in 2014.
+Since 2012, Corporal Blair has been an active contributor to the IHIA, earning a board position in 2014.

 Colonel Frank Losat began his career in law enforcement in 1990, serving as a state trooper with the Florida Highway Patrol before joining the Hillsborough County Sheriff's Office in 1994.
 He has been assigned to positions with street crimes, narcotics, criminal investigations and as a field training supervisor.
 Colonel Losat also served in the homicide section for nearly 11 years.